 M.Ed., Education – NorthCentral University

-In addition to being one of the most successful basketball coaches in the area, Larry Kostelac also works to further the athletic programing of the school as the Director of Athletic Advancement.
-Larry has long been ingrained in the culture of Trinity: his father was Dean of Students for many years, he’s an alumnus himself, and his children attended the school.
-This in addition to running one of the most successful high school basketball programs for decades.
-Larry’s devotion to Trinity extends to all students and all sporting programs at the school.
+In addition to being one of the most successful basketball coaches in the area, Larry Kostelac Jr. also works to further the athletic programming of the school as the Director of Athletic Advancement.
+Coach Kostelac has long been ingrained in the culture of Trinity: his father was Dean of Students for many years, he’s an alumnus, and his children attended the school.
+His devotion to Trinity extends to all students and all sporting programs at the school.

 Terrence Mull has been around Trinity High School athletics most of his life.
 As a Trinity graduate himself (2002), and the sibling of four Trinity graduates, the Trinity tradition in his family is longstanding.
 While a Trinity student, Mr. Mull played five sports and received a varsity letter in four.
 After graduating from Slippery Rock in 2009, he joined the Trinity staff as a teacher, coach, and assistant athletic director.
 Currently, Mr. Mull teaches health and physical education and coaches girls soccer and baseball, in addition to his Assistant Athletic Director duties.
 He also officiates soccer at the collegiate and professional level.